Yard Act, Alvvays and more to play Dot To Dot Festival 2023

 Dot To Dot Festival has announced the first wave of acts for its 2023 edition – check out the line-up so far below.

-The multi-venue event, which showcases new and emerging talent, is due to take place in Bristol on Saturday, May 27 and Nottingham on Sunday, May 28.
+The multi-venue event, which showcases new and emerging talent, is due to take place in Bristol on Saturday, May 27 and Nottingham on Sunday, May 28 next year.

 Yard Act will headline Dot To Dot ’23, appearing on the bill alongside Alvvays, Finn Foxell, Kofi Stone, Yunè Pinku, Beka, Opus Kink and High Vis.